LuaInjector/pitrainer/README.md

 ## Usage

-Enter -  Proceeds to the next digit
+Enter -  Proceeds to the next digit<br>
 Esc   -  Exits the program

 ## Requirements